Redmond, Washington: Parks and recreation

-According to the city's website, Redmond has 47 public parks totaling over 1351 acre.
+Redmond has 47 public parks totaling over 1351 acre.
 Many of these are neighborhood parks with picnic tables and sports fields or courts.
-The largest park within the city is not owned by the city – it is King County's 560 acre Marymoor Park, one of the most popular in King County.
-It features a climbing rock, a model airplane flying field, a 48-acre off-leash dog park, an outdoor theater, sports fields such as baseball and soccer, a playground, tennis courts, a community garden, cricket pitch, and a velodrome, which hosts the FSA Star Crossed – Redmond cyclo-cross competition in September.
+The largest park within Redmond is King County's 560 acre Marymoor Park, one of the most popular recreational areas in King County.
+It features a climbing rock, a model airplane flying field, a 48-acre off-leash dog park, an outdoor theater, sports fields such as baseball and soccer, a playground, tennis courts, a community garden, cricket pitch, and the Jerry Baker Memorial Velodrome, which hosts the FSA Star Crossed – Redmond cyclo-cross competition in September.

 The city offers over 59 mi of public trails for hiking, bicycling, and horseback riding.
+The Redmond Central Connector runs through downtown.
 The Sammamish River Trail connects to the Puget Power trail, the Burke-Gilman Trail (in Bothell), and the East Lake Sammamish Trail.

+Idylwood Park was acquired by the City in parcels between 1994 and 1996 and is situated on West Lake Sammamish.
+The park receives more than 42,000 visitors every summer.

-60 Acres Park is known for its soccer in the spring through fall and RC electric airplanes and gliders in the winter time.
+Sixty Acres Park is known for its soccer in the spring through fall and RC electric airplanes and gliders in the winter time.

 In 2004, Redmond North Little League won the Northwest region and participated in the Little League World Series in South Williamsport, PA.
 With Redmond North claiming the Northwest, it is the third team from Washington to claim the Northwest since its inception in 2001.
 Previous Washington champions were Bainbridge Island (2001), Richland (2003).

+The Seattle Orcas of Major League Cricket plan to play at Redmond's Marymoor Park, where a 6,000-seat cricket pitch is planned to be built.